isachivka/playwright-filter/README.md

 ### MCP Client Integration

-The server exposes the following MCP tools:
+The server exposes the following MCP tool:

 #### `browser_navigate`

-Navigate to a URL and return a cleaned snapshot of the page.
+Navigate to a URL and return a cleaned snapshot of the page with automatic CSS filtering applied.

 **Parameters:**
 - `url` (string, required): The URL to navigate to